 Using your fingers, or a knife, pry open the diamonds, and smother with the butter mixture.
-Start lightly at first to ensure you have enough butter for the whole loaf, then go over again with leftover butter.
 Shake the chilli flakes between the diamonds.
-I make one half of the loaf spicy for me and keep the rest non-spicy of the family.

-Stuff the mozzarella between the diamonds.
-It will look messy, but that's ok.
+Stuff the mozzarella between bread cracks.
+It will look messy.
 Pick up any cheese that fell on the baking tray and put inside the loaf.

 Bake for another 5 minutes until melted and golden brown.
-Sprinkle with more parsley (optional) before serving.
+Sprinkle with more parsley before serving.

 Instead of using shredded cheese, you can use cut cheese from a block to stuff between the cut bread pieces.